mandrzejczyk/save_soup/readme.md

 # Save Soup by Angusiasty ![N|Solid](https://i.imgur.com/Wha8o59.jpg)

-Save Soup is Windows console app for saving soup.io content.
+Save Soup is console app for saving soup.io content.

-#### Now supports NSFW soups 😎
+#### Should work on all operating systems 😎

 To run the app you will need:
   - [Java 1.8+](https://www.java.com/en/download/)